 - Freelance Web Developer: A rewarding remote coding job that involves working independently on a project basis.
 Your main responsibility will be to create and maintain websites.

-- Technical Support Engineer: As a technical support engineer, you’ll provide invaluable technical support for software products, contributing to the satisfaction of users who may themselves be doing a remote programming job.
+- Technical Support Engineer: As a technical support engineer, you’ll provide invaluable technical support for software products, providing necessary resources and services and contribute to the success of users who may themselves be doing a remote programming job.

 - Content Management System (CMS) Developer: These professionals develop, customize, and maintain CMS platforms remotely.
 CMS are an integral part of many remote programming jobs.

 - Game Tester: If you enjoy gaming, this is the perfect job.
-You’ll contribute to improving the user experience by thoroughly testing video games for functionality and usability.
+You’ll collaborate on the improvement of the user experience by thoroughly testing video games for functionality and usability.

 - Online Coding Instructor: You’ll share your coding expertise remotely through online tutorials or classes, contributing to the education and growth of aspiring coders.